-Relevant information and deficiencies observed:
+24.2 Relevant information and deficiencies observed:

-25. OTHER RELEVANT FIXED SYSTEMS AND EQUIPMENT14
+25. OTHER RELEVANT FIXED SYSTEMS AND EQUIPMENT13

-- 25.1 Type of fixed system:

-- Dry rising main.

-- Fireman's lifts.

-- Vents for smoke control.

-Relevant information and deficiencies observed:

-- A dry rising main is fitted to the block and outlets are provided on each floor level within the common corridors. - The fireman's lifts are the original lifts installed at the time of construction and are fitted with a fire control switch that returns the lifts to the ground floor on activation of the switch.
+- 25.1 Type of fixed system: - Dry rising main. - Fireman's lifts. - Vents for smoke control. - 25.2 Relevant information (including description of arrangements and deficiencies observed): - A dry rising main is fitted to the block and outlets are provided on each floor level within the common corridors. - The fireman's lifts are the original lifts installed at the time of construction and are fitted with a fire control switch that returns the lifts to the ground floor on activation of the switch.
 It is understood that one of the existing lifts will be upgraded, to meet, as far as practically and technically possible, the recommendations for a modern fire-fighting lift in accordance with the recommendations of BS 9999 and the requirements of BS EN 81-72. - Permanently open smoke vents are fitted in the corridors to the flats and a vertical smoke shaft is fitted to the single staircase.